-The King now spoke the dreadful word, Which sentenced Rennard to the cord, And he was quickly seized and bound, By the grim foes that stood around.
-Meanwhile his friends, who would not see Their kinsman's shameful destiny, Hasten'd at once to leave the place Of Reynard's peril and disgrace; Martin the Ape, and Grimbart too, Knelt to the King, and straight withdrew; And many other chiefs of fame, In sullen anger did the same.
-The King was vex'd when he beheld, So many nobles quit the field, And to his Queen did say: "Reynard no doubt deserves his fate, Yet many a pillar of the state,

-For what hath past this day."
+The King now spoke the dreadful word, Which sentenced Regnard to the cord, And he was quickly seized and bound, By the grim foes that stood around.
+Meanwhile his friends, who would not see Their kinsman's shameful destiny, Hasten'd at once to leave the place Of Regnard's peril and disgrace; Martin the Ape, and Grimbart too, Knelt to the King, and straight withdrew; And many other chiefs of fame, In sullen anger did the same.
+The King was vex'd when he beheld, So many nobles quit the field, And to his Queen did say: "Rennard no doubt deserves his fate, Yet many a pillar of the state, And many a chief of high degree, Will henceforth be mine enemy, For what hath past this day."